-Princeton University – Julis Romo Rabinowitz & Louis A. Simpson International Buildings
+Princeton University – Julis Romo Rabinowitz Building & Louis A. Simpson International Building

 Founded in 1746, Princeton University is the fourth-oldest institution in the United States and one of the nine colonial colleges chartered before the American Revolution.
 The Julis Romo Rabinowitz Building & Louis A. Simpson International Building re-purposed the 1929 Frick Chemistry Laboratories at 20 Washington Road and brought together academic and administrative areas previously dispersed across campus.
 The buildings were fully renovated and, with additions, have become the University’s new focal point for social sciences learning, research, and international initiatives.